lucia-auth/lucia/documentation/collection/main/learn/basics/keys.md

 ## Validate key password

-You can validate a key password and get the user with the [`validateKeyPassword()`]() method.
+You can validate a key password and get the user with [`validateKeyPassword()`]().
 While the error will indicate if the key or password was invalid, **be ambiguous with the error message** (eg. "Incorrect username or password").
 This method will only work with keys with a password.

 ```ts
 import { auth } from "./lucia.js";